MontyNum/4_json/README.md

-# Pretty print for json file
+# Pretty print for a json file
 This script provides a capability to “pretty-print” arbitrary json file.

 **load_data(** *filepath***)**